 Secured With Real Estate

 Real estate note investing involves a lien against a property.
+Real estate investment risks do exist.
 In case of non-payment, you have the option to foreclose and recover your money and hence considered low risk.

 No Ongoing Expenses

 Besides the loan servicing company you might hire if you don’t want to deal with several notes, real estate note investing does not incur any recurring expenses.
 As a note investor, you can collect the monthly mortgage payments from borrowers directly.